CAFECA-IO/auditing_system/eip_isuncloud.md

 ## Rationale

 The rationale Report NFT Standard is to leverage the unique capabilities of blockchain technology, specifically NFTs, to enhance the security, authenticity, and traceability of audit reports.
 By encoding these reports as NFTs, each document is given a distinct, immutable identity on the blockchain, ensuring its authenticity and preventing tampering.
 The ability to share these NFTs securely through a dedicated function addresses the need for controlled yet flexible distribution of sensitive audit information.
 Adhering to the [ERC-721](./eip-721.md) standard ensures interoperability across various platforms, making the system versatile and accessible.
 This approach represents a significant advancement in maintaining the integrity and trustworthiness of audit documents in the renewable energy sector.

+Taking the accounting system as an example (though it can also be applied to legal, medical data, and other fields), each transaction recorded on the blockchain can be considered as a piece of small evidence.
+The reports generated from these transactions after calculations represent larger evidence.
+When we want to consolidate these pieces of small evidence into a larger one for the purpose of controlling access, we need a mechanism to accomplish this.
+This larger evidence is minted in the form of an NFT, and only the person who owns this NFT can view the content of the entire report.
+Such a mechanism can be utilized in various fields, making this standard capable of facilitating such functionality.

 ## Security Considerations